robertpeteuil/auto-host-config/README.md

 Note: you can replace `host-config` with a different folder-name, just make sure to use the same name in all three commands.

+### Playbooks, Roles and Settings

+**Playbooks**
+- `main.yml` - the primary method of execution.
+It prompts for the target host password and executes all three roles (described below).
+- `main-sudo.yml` - this is only for users who have configured the host for Ansible use (by running main.yml with ssh_pub_key_path pointing to their SSH certificate, and set_pwless_sudo set to True).
+- `mac-fixes-only.yml` - for users who only want to apply the hardware adjustments for Linux on a notebook or Mac.

+**Roles**
+- `hardware`: current HW adjustments are for linux installs on notebooks and macs
+- `install-base`: installs/removes apt packages and installs/updates python modules
+- `config-sys`: configure SSH security, enable no-spoof, install fail2ban and (optionally) set user account for Ansible use

+**Settings**
+- The host inventory file is the file named `inventory`
+- Configuration settings are consolidated in the file `config.yml`
+- Settings also exist in the default folder for each role
+  - Advanced Ansible users can remove the `vars_files` section from the playbooks and use the settings files within each role.

 **Rename example Inventory & Config files**
 Create copies of the inventory and configuration files without the ".example" suffix